icanos/hassio-plejd/README.md

   password: !secret mqtt_password
   discovery: true
   discovery_prefix: homeassistant
-  birth_message:
-    topic: 'hass/status'
-    payload: 'online'
-  will_message:
-    topic: 'hass/status'
-    payload: 'offline'
 ```

-The above is used to notify the add-on when Home Assistant has started successfully and let the add-on send the discovery response (containing all devices).

 The plugin needs you to configure some settings before working.
 You find these on the Add-on page after you've installed it.